 “What is our competition doing, and how can we beat them?”

 Look at obstacles and opportunities in the real world.
 Allocating resources becomes more of an operating plan than a budget.
 You might need to reallocate resources mid-way through the year because of new opportunities or new competition.
 One division might be rewarded for growing at only 6% but beating the competition in a difficult environment, whereas another division grew by 15%, but may not get rewarded as much since they didn’t take full advantage of a growth opportunity.
 This encourages divisions to set “stretch goals” rather than be limited to “meeting their budgeted goals.”
+For budgeting, managerial accounting and strategy, a business might want to utilize consulting services from Porte Brown, a business consulting group.

 First, put your best people at the helm and give them plenty of resources to make it happen.